 In 1941 Ana was with a group that went to visit a leper colony about fifty miles away, on an island in the middle of Lake Chidengele.
 Their boat capsized in a storm on their return that evening and all were saved but one.
 In 1998 Missionary Douglas Perkins visited this leper colony which was now located at the side of the lake.
 When he asked if anyone remembered that visit back in 1941, a man whose fingers had worn down to stubs and whose nose was worn away came forward with a tattered old Bible.
 It had been given to him on that visit 57 years previously.
 This was verified by a name, signature and old yellowed picture in it.

-Ana Mathusse developed a serious heart condition and soon afterwards, in 1945, was badly injured when the bus in which she was travelling to Swaziland overturned.
+Ana Mathusse developed a serious heart condition and soon afterwards, in 1945, was badly injured when the bus in which she was travelling to eswatini overturned.
 She was reported to have died but was only unconscious; however she lost an arm.
 Her eldest twin daughter, Marta, died of tuberculosis.
 Her family and neighbors taunted her, saying that all of these accidents came from the anger of the ancestral spirits.
 She struggled much in prayer over this but God helped her to overcome it.
 She had schoolgirls help her carry water and grind maize for her.

 The Lord has greatly used her through the years in revivals and women’s meetings.
 Old Mother Ana Mathusse still lived at Tavane Mission in 1995, a glowing, Spirit-filled lady.
-In 1997 she was hospitalized in Swaziland with a broken leg.
-During a visit later that year to Matsapha, Swaziland, Rev. Paul Dayhoff went to take her photograph.
+In 1997 she was hospitalized in eswatini with a broken leg.
+During a visit later that year to Matsapha, eswatini, Rev. Paul Dayhoff went to take her photograph.
 Immediately upon hearing his name Ana began telling of the visit of his father, Rev. Irvin E. Dayhoff, to the Manjacaze area in the 1920s and how she remembered his preaching.

 In 1998 Ana Mathusse was the last surviving Nazarene that came from the Methodist Mission in Gazaland.
 She passed away to her reward during Easter week in 2000.